-In the state of Washington, there are a number of ways to hold title on a property.
-In this brief post, we outline the six most common ways to hold title.
+There are a number of ways to hold title on a property in Washington state.
+With so many options, property title can be confusing.
+In this post we have outlined the six most common ways to hold title.

 1. Hold Title as a Single Person:

-In WA state you may hold title to a property as a single person.
-The only requirement is that you are man or woman who is not legally married.
+A single person may hold title to a property in Washington state.
+To do so, the only requirement is that you are man or woman who is not legally married.

-2. Hold Title as a Married Person; Sole and Separate Property:
+2. A Married Person; Sole and Separate Property:

-In WA state you may hold title to a property in your own name even if you are married.
-The requirement is that your spouse must consent by signing a quitclaim deed or other similar instrument, thereby relinquishing all rights, title and interest in the property.
+Even if you are married you may hold title to a property in your own name.
+However, your spouse must give consent.
+Signing a quitclaim deed or other similar instrument will do this.
+In effect, your spouse is giving up all rights, title and interest in the property.

 3. Hold Title as Community Property:

-The Washington Civil Code defines community property as property acquired by a husband and wife during marriage, when not acquired as the separate property of either.
+Washington Civil Code clearly defines community property.
+Community property is property acquired by a husband and wife during marriage, when not acquired as the separate property of either.
 Real property conveyed to a married man or woman is presumed to be community property unless otherwise stated.
-Under community property, both spouses have the right to dispose of one-half of the community property by will, but all of it will go to the surviving spouse without administration, if the other spouse dies without a will.
+Under community property, both spouses have the right to dispose of one-half of the property by will.
+However, if the other spouse dies without a will, all of it will go to the surviving spouse without administration.
 If a spouse exercises his/her right to dispose of one-half, that half is subject to administration in the estate.

-Under tenancy in common, the co-owners own undivided interests, but unlike joint tenancy, these interests need not be equal in quantity or duration, and may arise from different times.
-There is no right of survivorship; each tenant owns an interest which on his or her death vests in his or her heirs or devisees.
+Under tenancy in common, the co-owners own undivided interests.
+But, unlike joint tenancy, these interests need not be equal in quantity or duration.
+In addition, they may arise from different times.
+There is no right of survivorship under tenancy in common.
+Each tenant owns an interest which on his or her death vests in his or her heirs or devisees.